tc39/proposal-source-phase-imports/README.md

 asset may return a distinct ES module result based on some import hint.

-This proposal, using the principle of equal capability, proposes a similar hint to be in the form of ECMAScript syntax that enables the module import syntax to provide extra attributes along with a given import as evaluator attributes with the primary use case in mind of permitting these module type imports for Wasm.
+This proposal, using the principle of equal capability, proposes a similar hint to be in the form of ECMAScript syntax that enables the module import syntax to include import reflection syntax to indicate an alternative reflective API import, with the primary use case in mind of permitting these module type imports for Wasm.

 [Module Linking Proposal]: https://github.com/WebAssembly/module-linking/blob/master/proposals/module-linking/Explainer.md